Does your content marketing strategy follow a comprehensive SEO routine?

 Back in 2015, the report by Search Engine Land showed that 29% of websites struggled with duplicate content.
-Years went by, but the problem didn’t disappear, even though there are so many tools to check for plagiarism and duplicate content.
+Years went by, but the problem didn’t disappear, even though there are so many SEO tools to check SEO activities, plagiarism and duplicate content.

 That’s why, as the volume of online content keeps increasing, checking for duplicate content will remain one of the main daily tasks of an SEO specialist, aimed at keeping content strategy original.

 While doing keyword research is a no-brainer for an SEO specialist, there’s a relatively new SEO trend that will change the way how keyword research will be done in the nearest future.

 We’re talking about semantic search.

 Semantic research has nothing to do with simply identifying and listing keywords.
 Instead, before creating a list of keywords, you need to take into account:

 - the variety of meanings behind a keyword